 What other drugs will affect etonogestrel implant (Implanon)?

-Before receiving etonogestrel implant, tell your doctor if you are using any of the following drugs:
+Some drugs can make etonogestrel less effective, which may result in pregnancy.
+Before receiving this implant, tell your doctor if you are using any of the following drugs:

-This list is not complete and there may be other drugs that can interact with etonogestrel implant.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with etonogestrel.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?

-Your pharmacist can provide more information about etonogestrel implant.
+Your doctor or pharmacist can provide more information about etonogestrel implant.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.